Jerry Morton: Character creation and development

-In February 2007, it was announced in various British media, that actor Michael Starke, best known for playing Thomas "Sinbad" Sweeney in the Channel 4 soap Brookside, would be joining the cast of Coronation Street as part of a new family, the Mortons.
+In February 2007, it was announced in various British media, that actor Michael Starke, best known for playing Sinbad in the Channel 4 soap Brookside, would be joining the cast of Coronation Street as part of a new family, the Mortons.
 Jerry Morton – the single father of four children – was being introduced as the owner of a fast food takeaway restaurant.
 The family has been described as "a brash bunch" and it was reported that a "lot of thought [went] into making them a hit family with the viewers...Everyone is always excited when a new character comes into the show but a whole family gives the writers opportunities and we're sure viewers will love the Mortons....
 There’ll be some explosive episodes as the Mortons work their way into the hearts, minds and pockets of Weatherfield’s finest.
 They’re loud, brash and fun and will bring madness and mayhem to the cobbles."
-The rest of the Mortons are Jerry's eldest daughter Jodie (Samantha Seager); his teenage twins Darryl and Mel (Jonathan Dixon and Emma Edmondson); youngest Kayleigh (Jessica Barden); and Grandad Morton (Rodney Litchfield).
+The rest of the Mortons are Jerry's eldest daughter Jodie (Samantha Seager); his teenage twins Darryl and Mel (Jonathan Dixon and Emma Edmondson); youngest Kayleigh (Jessica Barden); and Jerry's father Wilf Morton (Rodney Litchfield).

-Commenting on the role, actor Michael Starke said, "There are going to be parallels between them and other families but the show is so unique I'm hoping we'll create our own niche".
+Commenting on the role, Starke said, "There are going to be parallels between them and other families but the show is so unique I'm hoping we'll create our own niche".
 He has revealed that getting the part on Coronation Street at this stage in his career was "a dream...
 I pinch myself every morning.
 I think how many people would like to be playing my character?
 I'm the luckiest actor I know".

 Jerry Morton has been described as "a hard-working man who dotes on his family and has no qualms on dodging the taxman."
-In an interview, actor Michael Starke has said that Jerry is very outgoing, pushy and totally in charge of his family, "what he says goes."
+In an interview, Starke has said that Jerry is very outgoing, pushy and totally in charge of his family, "what he says goes."
 He goes on to say "His kids are the be-all-and-end-all and he'll do anything to support them and keep them going.
 He has his own set of morals in that respect....
 He's not a put upon character... he's a go-getter.
 He thinks he's a lot younger than he is and he's got an idea of himself that no one else has – that's his talent, he uses it to the best of his ability."